 Low & High Fidelity Screens

-Potential To Scale – SceneScout can be applied to other countries with thriving film and tv productions.
-It can help boost the profile of cities in countries looking to capitalize on their old history.
+- Potential To Scale – SceneScout can be applied to other countries with thriving film and tv productions.

-Curation – Verified curation from location holders and film studios would be the best way to fill the content accordingly for SceneScout.
-If there was a way to get film content aggregated from say a service like IMDB, that could cut down on development time.
-Film reviews could also be added from sites like Rotten Tomatoes.
+- Curation – Verified curation from location holders and film studios would be the best way to fill the content accordingly for SceneScout.

-Privacy and Participation – The issue of privacy can be on the place of interest.
+- Privacy and Participation – Privacy could be a concern place of interest.
 They may not want the attention of their location that was featured in a production.
 It can result in an influx of crowds, which might hinder daily operations or be of security issues.

-Oh really?
-Did you want to read and look over more of the research and process that went into this case study?
-Just click on the button to continue.
+Want to read and look over more of the research and process that went into this case study?
+Click on the button to continue reading.